 Public Tours: The Art of Seeing Art

 March 9, 16, 23, 30: 6 and 7 p.m.

 The language of the visual world – whether it’s seen inside or outside the galleries – can be a challenge to interpret.
 Join this gallery experience to see the details through thoughtful close looking and lively discussion.
 Meet in Libbey Court.

-Watch your child respond to large colorful paintings and learn ways to facilitate early visual literacy skills during this lively 30-minute tour.
-Caregivers with infants up to 18 months are welcome.
-Meet outside the Family Center.
+Watch your child respond to large colorful paintings and learn ways to facilitate early visual literacy skills in this lively 30-minute tour.
+Parents and caregivers with infants up to 18 months are welcome.
+Meet outside Family Center.

 Toddler Tours provide multi-sensory experiences with works of art.
-Caregivers and their children ages 18 to 36 months are invited to participate in a hands-on tour at the Museum, engaging with interactive learning materials that help bring the work to life.
+Caregivers and their children ages 18 to 36 months are invited to participate in a hands-on tour at the Museum, engaging with interactive learning materials (like fabrics and wooden blocks) that help bring the work to life.
 The guided tours also include an in-gallery story experience.
-Meet outside the Family Center.
+Meet outside Family Center.

 All demonstrations are in the Glass Pavilion.

 March 1: 2 and 8 p.m.

 March 10: 1, 2, 3 and 4 p.m.
 (Featured TMA Women in Glass: Rebecca Szparagowski)